trilinos/trilinos.github.io/index.md

 ## Welcome to the Trilinos Project Home Page

+The Trilinos Project is a community of developers, users and
+<a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.trilinos_package}}">user-developers</a>
-The Trilinos Project is an effort to develop algorithms and enabling technologies within an object-oriented software framework for the solution of large-scale, complex multi-physics engineering and scientific problems.
+focused on collaborative creation of algorithms and enabling technologies within an object-oriented software framework for the solution of large-scale, complex multi-physics engineering and scientific problems on new and emerging high-performance computing (HPC) architectures.
-A unique design feature of Trilinos is its focus on packages.

 Trilinos is organized around fundamental software elements called <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.trilinos_package}}">packages</a>.
+The Trilinos package architecture enables simultaneous development of many new capabilities in a federated system.
+Each package has its own name and identity within the research community, giving the package team recognition outside of Trilinos itself.

 ## What Trilinos Can Do: Trilinos Capability Areas